tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### 1. Lysis

 Lysis refers to phenomenon of the rupture of the cell membrane of a cell.
 In this context, these cells are exactly the ones inside the Host.
 When you puncture a cell, the contents will eventually 'drain out' and disintegrate.
 The cell ruptures, thus, dying.

+Viruses that do this are called 'Cytolytic'.

 ### 2. Budding

 Budding is a rather peaceful end to a Viral Infection cycle.
 Here, the Virions peacefully leave through the cell membrane, while the cell continues to create more Viruses.
 This method of Virion exit does not kill the Host cell.

 However, the remaining Virions in the Host cell become targets of the Host's antibodies (Antibodies are the rescue team your immune system sends to fight off pathogens).

+Budding is typical of viruses with Envelopes.